mohatt/gatsby-adapter-firebase/README.md

 ## Firebase functions

 The adapter packages Gatsby Functions (SSR, DSG, and standard functions) into a Firebase Functions codebase.
 Functions are written to `.firebase/functions`.
 Each Gatsby function is built into a single Firebase function.
-If you opted for [Deferred Static Generation (DSG)](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-deferred-static-generation/), the SSR engine function will be built into two separate functions:
+If you opt for [Deferred Static Generation (DSG)](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-deferred-static-generation/), the SSR engine function will be built into two separate functions:

 - A default function for SSR function handler.
-- A cached [DSG variant](#dsg-functions) for pages marked with `defer: true`.
+- A cached [DSG build](#dsg-functions) for pages marked with `defer: true`.

 The default runtime is `nodejs20`; override it with the [`functionsRuntime`](#adapter-options) option.
 The directory is re-created on each build, so do not commit it.

 ## Adapter options

-Pass options to the adapter factory in `gatsby-config`:
+Pass options to the adapter factory in `gatsby-config.js`:

 ```js
 adapter: firebaseAdapter({